-Notes: "M: Wages" denotes male individual wages, "M: HH Wages" denotes male household wages, "M: HH income" denotes male household income; "F" for females, analogously. "+spouse" denotes age 23 after being matched into a couple. "+transfers" denotes age 23 after transfers from parents received.
+Notes: "male" denotes male household income, "female" for females, analogously. "+spouse" denotes age 23 after being matched into a couple. "+transfers" denotes age 23 after transfers from parents received.
 This graph shows the share of variance explained by characteristics of both parent and child known at a given age of the child.
-Wages and income are discounted pre-tax values.
-Wages are measured as the potential earnings if working full time.
+Income is discounted pre-tax values.
 Household income is the sum of earnings plus parental transfers received by both the individual and their spouse.